Table of Contents

-The amount of water required inside the homes for drinking, bathing, cooking, washing, and so forth is known as home water call for and in particular relies upon the habits, social status, climatic situations, and customs of the people.
+The amount of water required inside the homes for drinking, bathing, cooking, washing, and so forth is known as home water call and, in particular, relies upon the habits, social status, climatic situations, and customs of the people.

 ii.
 Industrial Demand

-The water required withinside the industries especially relies upon the form of industries, which can be current withinside the city.
+The water required withinside the industries mainly relies upon the form of industries, which can be current withinside the city.

-The water required through factories, paper mills, Cloth mills, Cotton mills, Breweries, Sugar refineries, etc. comes below commercial use.
-The amount of water called for commercial motive is around 20 to 25% of the whole call for of the city.
+The water required through factories, paper mills, Cloth mills, Cotton mills, Breweries, Sugar refineries, etc., comes below commercial use.
+The amount of water called for commercial motive is around 20 to 25% of the whole call for the city.

 iii.
 Institution and Commercial Demand

-Examples of Institution and Commercial demand are Universities, institutions, commercial buildings, and commercial centers including office buildings, warehouses, stores, hotels, shopping centers, health centers, schools, temples, cinema houses, railway and bus stations, etc come under category.
+Examples of Institution and Commercial demand are Universities, institutions, commercial buildings, and commercial centers, including office buildings, warehouses, stores, hotels, shopping centers, health centers, schools, temples, cinema houses, railway and bus stations, etc, which come under the category.

 iv.
 Demand for Public Use

-The amount of water required for public functions inclusive of laundry and sprinkling on roads, cleansing of sewers, watering of public parks, gardens, public fountains, and so forth comes below the public call for.
+The amount of water required for public functions, including laundry and sprinkling on roads, cleansing of sewers, watering of public parks, gardens, public fountains, and so forth, comes below the public call for.

-To meet the water adequate for public use, the supply of 5% of the full intake is made designing the waterworks for a city.
+To make the water adequate for public use, the supply of 5% of the total intake is made by designing the waterworks for a city.

 v.
 Five Demand

 The water is allocated for emergency purposes.
-In most cases, fire usually takes place due to faulty electric wires by short-circuiting, fire-catching materials, explosions, the bad intention of criminal people, or any other unforeseen mishappenings.
+In most cases, a fire occurs due to faulty electric wires by short-circuiting, fire-catching materials, explosions, the lousy intention of criminal people, or any other unforeseen mishappenings.

-Fire can make a huge loss of life and Money if Fire is not Controlled in Time.
+Fire can make a massive loss of life and Money if Fire is not Controlled in Time.
 So, enough water should be collected and stored for Emergency Purposes.

-The quantity of water needed for fire fighting is calculated by using
+The quantity of water needed for firefighting is calculated using

 different empirical formulae.
 For Indian conditions, the kuichings formula gives satisfactory results.